plblum/jivs/README.md

     ```

 - `modify()` provides access to an existing ValueHost.
 Specify the value host name and optionally an object
 that includes label, group, enabling tools, parsers, and more.
+    ```ts
+    adapter.modify('Field1');
+    adapter.modify('Field1', 'New Label');  // update the label adapter.modify('Field1', {
+        label: 'New Label',
+        group: 'group name',
+        parserLookupKey: 'MyParser'
+    });
+    ```

     It chains to supply these methods:

     + `validator()` - Identifies an existing validator to modify.
 Returns functions to combine existing conditional rules with your own.
         ```ts
         validator(conditionType: string): IModifyValidatorBuilder;